 Hell, quick, quick…somebody define, without looking up: gerund.

 But “conversate” is like nails on a chalkboard for many Black folks.
 It’s almost like the delineating point between ignant niggadom and breaking out of the hood or something.
 In an odd twist of irony, I think I’ve jokingly heard “conversate” so much that I’ve had to check myself before to make sure that it wasn’t actually the right way to say “talk to a nigga”.

 Actually, that might be the legal definition of “conversate”.

 Here’s another issue, I think “conversate” actually sounds better than “converse”.
 Unlike “irregardless” which sounds horrible and is a double negative.
 But that all comes down to personal preference, I suppose.
 And seeing as my ignorance is sophisticated, for all intensive purposes, I only use “conversate” in the midst of a powwow with somebody who eats #flamingyoung.
 Or who can at least appreciate what just happened there.

 If you have no idea what #flamingyoung is, then you also have no idea what #theplate is and need to spend more time dealing with Black people who deal with other Black people who spend inordinate amounts of time on Twitter.

 So VSBNation, I ask you, what’s the big damn deal with the hatred for the term “conversate”?
-And why do we seem to conflate it to mean so much more than it actually is?
+And why do we seem to make it mean so much more than it actually does?